gravito-framework/gravito/docs/en/guide/photon-core.md

 - High-performance routing and middleware
 - TypeScript inference
-- Deep integration with gravito-core
+- Deep integration with @gravito/core
 - Foundation for Beam RPC and Inertia

 ## Installation